Where can I find out about University

 No. The manual was written primarily for staff and

-How am I notified of new policies or
+How are employees notified of new policies

 Periodically, the Office of Human Resources updates existing

 policies and develops new policies.
-Once an update or new
+Once an update or new policy

-Policy Manuals.
+their Policy Manuals.
 When a policy has been updated, a general

 What is the role of the Policy Review